TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/loneliness-happiness.md

 ## The Present

-So it's been some years now that I've been back, and it's been some years since I haven't talked to a friend.
+So it's been some years now that I've been back, and it's been some years since I talked to a friend.

 When I got back I almost couldn't accept it, I purposely didn't try to meet new people.
 It's been years now, and the only people I talk to are my family and my work colleagues.